 In 1989, the state of Oklahoma enacted a law requiring sex offenders to register with law enforcement.
 The information, later mandated by the federal Sex Offenders Registration Act, is available to the public.
 And with the internet, it is now much easier to access.
 The Oklahoma Department of Corrections maintains an online database of individuals convicted of these crimes.
-Here is detailed information on how to access and look up people on the sex offender registry.

 - First, simply click on or bookmark the following web address: Oklahoma Sex Offender Registry.
 The homepage gives you a few important pieces of information about the database.
 For example:

 - The registry applies to anyone residing, working or attending school within the state.